yekoc/Wizard-Of-Legend-Mods/Collection/README.md

  * Better Icon

 Credit to Kvadratisk for the original Risk robe.\
+Credit to Aries13 for the Bad Apple icon.\
 Credit to the GNU image manipulation program for helping me make the icon.\
 Credit to cute anime girls for giving me the will to continue living.

 #Changelog
 ---
+1.0.2 - Bugfixes,improved relic interactions with Delivery,new icon for the Bad Apple,moved Black Flame to Offensive category(from Misc)
 1.0.1 - Initial Release